bojasv/1960s/basics/RPG/File_IO/ReadMe.txt

 Summary:
 SETLL, SETGT, CHAIN - when used on a keyed file, process records in a sequential manner.
 In ascending order when SETLL and CHAIN and descending when SETGT.

+%Found - If the key is found, all the remaining record gets processed (incl. the key)
+%Equal - If the key is found, only key records are processed, else EOF.
+CHAIN can only set %Found.
+SETLL can set both %Found and %Equal.
+In case of %Equal it works as SETLL+READE.

 File I/O Keywords, OpCodes and BIFs

 KeyWords